 Divers and snorkelers have eight channels cut through for their use.
 Diving here is first class, with world renowned thilas and channels to the north and south of the island.
-In the summer manta rays are frequently spotted nearby, and in winter you can take a two hour trip to Conrad Maldives Ranghali Island to see them.
+In the summer manta rays are often spotted nearby, and in winter you can take a 2 hour trip to Conrad Maldives Rangali Island to see them.

 Lily Beach house reef is very beautiful, and reef diving and snorkelling is very well organised.
 There is a snorkeling path which is very clearly marked.
 Even in the shallow water of the lagoon there are plenty of fish such as, baby black tip sharks, stingrays and all sorts of young colourful fish.

-This oval island lies in the middle of some of the most thrilling dive sites in the Maldives.
-Situated between two channels Vilamendhoo boasts an exceptional house reef that attracts both divers and snorkelers.
+This oval island lies in the centre of some of the most thrilling dive sites in the Maldives.
+Situated between 2 channels Vilamendhoo boasts an exceptional house reef that attracts both divers and snorkelers.
 The house reef encircles the resort and is one of the largest accessible house reefs in the Maldives.

 There are 10 channels cut in for entry and exit points.
 The reef is beautifully formed with several shallow caves and overhangs.
 Owing to its location gentle currents sweep down either side of the island attracting many fish in to the reef.
 There are more than forty dive within a sixty minute Dhoni ride.
 It is no wonder this island is on the best resort house reefs.

 The above is not an exhaustive list of the best resort house reefs, but meant to be a guide.
 It may be that one diver or snorkeler visits a reef and see’s nothing, when the next day a different diver or snorkeler will see an amazing array of marine life.
-Many island resorts have good reefs and for most snorkelers these are brilliant for spending an hour or two in the water.
+Many island resorts have good reefs and for most snorkelers these are brilliant for spending an 1 or 2 hours in the water.